Secondary animation

-Secondary animation, also known as secondary motion, is flat motions generated as a reaction to the movement of primary motion by a character.
+Secondary animation, also known as secondary motion, is a flat motion generated as a reaction to the movement of primary motion by a character.
 It is significant in animation because it amplifies the character's motion via effects that appear to be driven by the motion, i.e. it makes the character's motion seem natural.
 Examples of secondary motion include the rippling of water, swish of a cloak, or jiggle of body parts when a person is moving.
 These passive effects have many degrees of freedom, and complex interactions with characters, thus making them hard to animate by hand (hand animation), or via computer software.

 Techniques

 Creating a second motion requires using a technique called coupling that combines simulations of individual objects allowing them to interact together to produce secondary motion.
 The coupling can be divided into three categories: two-way coupled, one-way coupled, and hybrid.